Crandel/akka_webchat/README.md

 sbt run
 ```

 Web chat will be available on

 `localhost:9000`

+Please use this credentials as login
+`username: admin`
+`password: admin`